-I live in the Thai Massage capital of the world, Chiang Mai, Thailand.
+I have been living in the Thai Massage capital of the world, Chiang Mai, Thailand, for 20 years.
 There are Thai Massage schools and establishments all over the place, sometimes several within one block.
-There is no such concentration of Thai Massage anywhere else that I have seen.
+There is no other place with such a concentration of Thai Massage anywhere else that I have seen.
 And I have been all over Thailand.

 In Massage, Quantity does not equal quality

-However this does not mean that in Chiang Mai you also get the best quality of massage compared to anywhere else in the world.
+However this does not mean that in Chiang Mai you also get the best quality of Thai Massage compared to anywhere else in the world.
 Quantity does not necessarily equal quality.

-It is a strange phenomenon that it is actually quite difficult to find a good Thai Massage in Chiang Mai, or anywhere else in Thailand, as a matter of fact.
+It is a strange phenomenon that it is actually quite difficult to find really good Thai Massage in Chiang Mai, or anywhere else in Thailand, as a matter of fact.

-When people come to Thailand for the first time, or if they just spend a short time here, they are generally very impressed by any Thai Massage.
+When people come to Thailand for the first time, or if they just spend a short time here, they are typically very impressed by any Thai Massage.

-It is new, it is really different, it seems exotic, and the reaction is often “amazing”, “impressive”, “far out”, etc. But those of us who have lived here for some time have become more discriminating.
+It is new to them, it is really different, it seems exotic, and the reaction is often “amazing”, “impressive”, “far out”, etc. But those who have lived here for some time have become more discriminating.

 Cookie cutter sessions with extra pressure for “therapy”

-After some time you cannot help but notice that most Thai Massage sessions are pretty much on auto pilot, one-size-fits-all sessions.
+After some time you cannot help but notice that most Thai Massage sessions are pretty much on auto pilot, one-size-fits-all affairs.

-If you ask for any specific work, they will always tell you that they can do it, but you still end up getting the same one-size-fits-all session with a couple of minutes thrown in on the area that you requested.
+If you ask for any specific therapeutic work, they will always tell you that they can do it.
+But in actual practice you still end up getting the same one-size-fits-all session with a few minutes thrown in on the area that you requested.
 The “therapy” generally consists of just pressing harder.